mts7/php-dependency-injection/README.md

 ### Set

 Getting an instantiated object can only happen after the container knows about the class.
-The only way to tell the container about the definition is to use the `set` method. `set` can take an alias or fully-qualified class name as the first parameter and a fully-qualified class name, instantiated object, or null as the second parameter.
+One way to tell the container about the definition is to use the `set` method. `set` can take an alias or fully-qualified class name as the first parameter and a fully-qualified class name, instantiated object, or null as the second parameter.